Beneficial use of industrial byproducts

 A representative sample of each industrial byproduct must be recharacterized in accordance with ch.
 NR 538 Appendix, Tables 1 and 2, at a minimum of once every four years from the date of the initial certification or the last recharacterization.
 Recharacterization is not required for any industrial byproduct of which less than 1,000 cubic yards were beneficially used or stored for beneficial use in any calendar year during the previous four-year period.

 NR 538 requires industrial byproduct generators participating in the beneficial use program to report to the DNR every year on their reuse activities.
-The report, which covers activity during the previous calendar year, is generally available in by Jan.
-1 and must be submitted to the DNR by March 31 of the following year.
+The report, which covers activity during the previous calendar year, is generally available in January and must be submitted to the DNR by April 1.

-For reporting year 2020, the DNR is offering the option of electronic reporting through an online reporting system.
-For generators who do not wish to utilize the online reporting system, Form 4400-198 is still available.
+The DNR strongly encourages electronic reporting through an online reporting system.
+For generators unable to use the online system, Form 4400-198 is still available.

 Beneficial Use Coordinator - WA/5